Tart, sweet and easy to make edible candied citrus garnishes!

 Why this Candied Citrus Recipe Works

-- Multi-use recipe!
-Make these candied citrus’ once and use in a variety of ways!
+- Versatile.
+Use to garnish all sorts of desserts and drinks, as holiday gifts and more!
+Make these candied citrus’ once and use in a variety of ways.

 How to Make this Candied Citrus Recipe